ks-95/Real-estate-analytics-kolkata/README.md

    ```

 Once complete, the pipeline will process all bronze files, clean and aggregate them, write to PostgreSQL (`Data saved to Postgres db`), and exit cleanly (`code 0`).

-Once complete, the pipeline will process all bronze files, clean and aggregate them, write to PostgreSQL ("Data saved to Postgres db"), and exit cleanly (code 0).